A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

 which is evenly sampled \cite{harminv,Mandelshtam2001}.
-The signal reconstructed from harmonic inversion has the same form as the probability $P(0|\tau)$ except for the decaying term which is negligible in real implementation.
-The decay of the signal could be used to represent the decaying fidelity of the Trotter approximation with the target evolution operator but this decay is \emph{a priori} unknown.
+The signal reconstructed from harmonic inversion has the same form as the probability $P(0|\tau)$ except for the decaying term which is negligible when the decoherence is not considered.
 By comparing the form of the reconstructed signal with the probability, we can obtain the density from the reconstructed signal.

-The results of density measurement through harmonic inversion are shown in \figref{fig:density}.
-Each point in \figref{fig:density} was computed through harmonic inversion using the HarmInv package \cite{harmInvPackage}.
+The results of density measurement through harmonic inversion are shown in \figref{comp}(b)(e).
+Each point in \figref{comp}(b)(e) was computed through harmonic inversion using the HarmInv package \cite{harmInvPackage}.
 Because the local density operator $a_p^\dagger a_p$ only has eigenvalues zero and one, the measurement outcome has a simple form